testgitpodcistudent/Milestone-4/static/readme-assets/testing.md

 # Code Validators
 ## Python
-* All Python files are PEP8 compliant with a few exceptions.
-In any case where a PEP8 "Line too long" error is present, this has been left so intentionally as splitting the line causes major development issues.
+* All Python files are PEP8 compliant, with no errors.
+All *.py* files in the project have been checked using the [PEP8 online](http://pep8online.com/) tool.
+No errors are reported by the IDE linter used in development.

 <hr>

 ## JavaScript
-* The _script.js_ file passed the [JavaScript Validator](https://beautifytools.com/javascript-validator.php) when "jQuery" option is selected, without warnings or errors.
+* *statc/js/main.js* has been passed through the [JavaScript Validator](https://beautifytools.com/javascript-validator.php) when "jQuery" option is selected, with two errors:

+ - ```"updateBtns' is defined but never used."```
+ - ```"goBack' is defined but never used."```

+However, these functions are called on using buttons related to event triggers in the JavaScript file - therefore they are not redundant, should not be removed, and the error should be ignored.
+(```updateBtns``` is used to update cart items, and ```goBack``` is used throughout the site on multiple pages to support "*Back*" buttons).

 <hr>

 ## HTML
 [W3C HTML validator](https://validator.w3.org/nu/)

-* On deployed site, right-click and select "View Page Source".
-This is the final, rendered HTML.
-This HTML for each page was put through the HTML validator.
-Each page's HTML passed with no errors.
-Some warnings may be present, and a development decision has been made not to fix these at this time.
+Deployed versions of each page in the project have been tested against the (Nu Html Checker)[https://validator.w3.org/nu/?doc=https%3A%2F%2Ftechzone-ms4.herokuapp.com%2F] returning no errors.
+Warnings are returned on several pages regarding unnecessary ```type``` attributes for JavaScript files, but due to time constraints a development decision was made not to correct these.
+In future developments, these warnings can be rectified, but do not affect the function of the site.

 [⇧ Back to Top](#table-of-contents)